rfc1459/moca/README.md

     along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

+### Banners for sponsors and partners ###

+All banners for sponsors and parters are reproduced with explicit permission from their owners.
+If you intend to fork this project to use it for other venues, I kindly ask you to remove those images before committing anything else.

 ### Icons and other artwork ###

 The MOCA 2012 logo has been designed by [Lopoc][lopoc].